Major Overview

 - Description

 Archaeology is the only discipline to study all of human history in all of its facets.
-This major is designed to provide students with a general understanding of archaeology globally and and more specific understanding of Australian archaeology over the last 65,000 years.
-Topics include: human origins and symbolic behaviour, stone tools, rock art, archaeozoology, archaeobotany, forensics, scientific dating, Indigenous knowledge, historical and maritime archaeology.
-We also examine and put into practice how archaeology contributes to contemporary issues like heritage management, graffiti and homelessness.
+This major is designed to provide insights into globally relevant archaeological research themes and a more specific understanding of the human past of Australia and the Indo-Pacific region over the last 65,000 years.
+Topics include human origins and symbolic behaviour, stone tools, rock art, archaeozoology, archaeobotany, geoarchaeology, forensics, scientific dating, historical and maritime archaeology, and the importance of Indigenous perspectives and collaboration.
+We also examine and put into practice how archaeology contributes to contemporary issues like the challenges of cultural heritage management and climate change.
 The analytical and practical elements of the discipline - in which valuable transferable and experiential work-integrated skills are learned - are taught within laboratory and field work units.
-Three annual field schools are held dealing with archaeology, rock art and forensic science respectively.
-UWA Archaeology's teaching is research-led by some of the leading scholars in the field.
-And, it's all a lot of fun!
+Our graduates are socially aware, socially responsible, practically skilled professionals.
+They have an interdisciplinary understanding of the human story from deep time to the present.
+They can apply their transferrable skills to critical contemporary social and environmental issues and challenges.
+UWA Archaeology's teaching is research-led by some of the prominent scholars in the field.
+And it's all a lot of fun!

 - Outcomes